StephenHaney/Swift-Custom-Events/README.md

 This provides a convenient way to organize your code.
 It's especially useful for game systems like keeping track of events that count towards achievements.

+Updated for Swift 6.2 using Xcode 6.3 beta 2.

 ### Usage

 Custom event listeners allow us to separate our concerns and prevent function call spaghetti.
 We can keep the event agnostic while we add and remove functionality.